adamsondelacruz/docker-zabbix-server/README.md

 ## Prerequisites

-An MySQL database and user should be available before starting the container.
-This container will take care of the database provisioning.
+An MySQL server should be present.
+When the `ROOTPASSWORD` variable is set, it will create the database and create the user `DBUSER`.

 ## Versions